box/box-ios-sdk/docs/usage/custom-api-calls.md

 )
 ```

-This method will make sure that the response is successful (status code 2xx) and deserialize the response body into the appropriate type.
+This method will make sure that the response is successful (status code 2xx) and will deserialize the response body into the appropriate type.

-In this examples above we used existing SDKs type `File` but this can be either any your type that conforms either to `Decodable` either `BoxModel`.
+In these examples above, we used existing SDKs type `File`, but this can be replaced with any custom type that conforms to either `Decodable` or `BoxModel`.

 [custom-client-get]: https://opensource.box.com/box-ios-sdk/Classes/BoxClient.html#/s:6BoxSDK0A6ClientC3get3url11httpHeaders15queryParameters10completiony10Foundation3URLV_SDyS2SGSDySSAA25QueryParameterConvertible_pSgGys6ResultOyAA0A8ResponseVAA0A8SDKErrorCGctF